 Sleep is a crucial part of staying healthy.
 Individuals who don’t get enough can incur a number of physical and mental illnesses.
 For those who take medications to manage their health, getting enough sleep can be hard if their medicine is working against them.
-This article covers five well-known prescription drugs that may cause insomnia.
+This article covers five well-known prescription drugs that may cause insomnia or sleep deprivation.

 Those who forego taking ADHD medication will often be unable to hold down a steady job or maintain close social relationships.
-That is why adults are prescribed Adderall as well.
+That is why adults have been prescribed Adderall as well.

 Unfortunately, some who take it can develop addiction problems and another bad side effect is trouble falling asleep and staying asleep.

 This is due to Adderall being a stimulant.
 Because Adderall is designed to keep its users alert and focused this can be a problem at night.
 People need bedtime to be a time of peace, relaxation, and drowsiness, but Adderall may not permit patients to gain these feelings that would indicate an urge to rest.

 The good news is that this possible side effect of insomnia is normally only seen in people who take very high dosages of the medication or take it late at night before bed.
 Individuals who have trouble winding down at night can talk to their doctor about possibly reducing their intake of the medicine or changing the time of day that they take it.

 Lunesta is thought to work by having its active ingredients assist GABA in binding to neuroreceptors in the brain.
 This counteracts the effects of hormones in the brain that cause feelings of alertness and worry.

 Lunesta has been proven to be a tremendous help to patients that suffer from chronic insomnia to fall asleep fast.
 Unfortunately, there have been reports of individuals taking the drug experiencing crazy dreams or terrible nightmares.